 In some situations, a clearer picture can be obtained from a probe that is within the body.
 So a small probe, still attached by a wire to the ultrasound machine, can be:

-- Placed in the vagina or rectum to get clearer images of the pelvic and reproductive organs.
+- Placed in the vagina or rectum to obtain clearer images of inner organs, such as the womb (uterus), ovaries or prostate gland.

 - Used to help guide a surgeon during an operation, in order to look deeper into structures.